CalderaWP/forms/src/Processing/README.md

 * `ProcessorType` - Defines a type of processor that a user can chose.

 #### Processing Loop
+When processing a form submission, Caldera Forms will do four loops:

 * Validate Fields - Run default field validation and field validation processors.
 * Pre-Process - Run all pre-process callbacks to validate submission.